Choose a tab above to find words that begin with that letter.

 hitting the big ball before the little ball

-another phrase for hitting the ball fat (the big ball being the earth)
+another phrase for hitting the ball fat (the "big ball" being the earth)

 Example: Hitting the big ball before the little ball is not usually advisable unless for some specialty reason.